 MEDICARE NOTE: By law, we are required to bill hospitals for all Medicare hospital inpatient testing and for patients living in skilled nursing facilities (SNF).

-If it is determined by pre-authorization/pre-determination that genetic testing is not considered medically necessary by the patient's insurance carrier's definition (including Medicare), and the patient wishes to proceed with testing, we offer the following options:
+If it is determined by pre-authorization/pre-determination that genetic testing is not considered medically necessary by the patient's insurance carrier's definition (including Medicare), and the patient wishes to proceed with testing, we offer patient billing options, with financial assistance available to qualifying individuals.

 Receiving a bill for genetic testing